 - Swelling of the face or throat.

 Descovy may interfere with medications, supplements, or herbal products.
 More specifically, Descovy may interact with:

 - Renal function medicines.
 For those taking medications for renal impairment or function, renal-related adverse reactions are heightened when taking Descovy.
-Creatine levels should be monitored closely while taking Descovy.
+Creatine levels may be monitored more closely by your medical provider while you take Descovy.